gaffe23/linux-inject/README.md

             found process "target" with pid 31490
             library "./library.so" successfully injected

 * If the injection fails, make sure your machine is configured to allow processes to `ptrace()` other processes that they did not create.
-See the "Caveats" section above.
+See the "Caveat about `ptrace()`" section above.

 * If the injection was successful, the target app will display a message showing the address where the shared library was loaded, which you can verify by checking `/proc/[pid]/maps`: